rsignell/recipes/banana_muffins.md

 Whisk the banana mixture into the flour mixture.
 Fill 6 texas muffin pan till almost full (the muffins won't rise much.
 Sprinkle muffins with the topping.

 Bake the muffins for 20-24 min., until they are set and browned.
-Remove from theoven and let rest in the pan for 5 minute before removing.
+Remove from the oven and let rest in the pan for 5 minute before removing.

+I like to freeze them individually wrapped in plastic wrap in a freezer bag, then thaw in microwave for 30 s, cut in half and grill in butter until golden brown.
+Then spread with nutella!
+Yum